NanoComp/photonics-opt-testbed/Metagrating3D/README.md

 The 3D metagratings consist of freeform silicon patterns and deflect normally-incident light (plane wave) to the +1 diffraction order.
 FOM of this problem is the deflection efficiency in the desired drection for both TE and TM polarization light.
 The structure is periodic in x, y directions, and uniform in z direction.
 The relevant parameters are defined below:

-- **Refractive index**: The refractive index of silicon is taken from this GitHub repository, and only the real part of the index is used to simplify the design problem.
+- **Refractive index**: The refractive index of silicon is 3.45, and refractive index of silica is 1.45.

 - **Deflection angle**: The desired deflection angle, 𝜃, is given by the angle to the normal.
 The azimuth, φ, is assumed to be zero.